Two Roads to Classicality: Further Examples

-It is not just possibilistic models for which these two constructions differ, a somewhat contrived example can be motivated by considering the idea of an information unit for a theory.
-An information unit is a particular object $U$ in a theory $\catC$ such that any process in the theory can be `simulated' on an $n$-fold monoidal product of $U$.
-In quantum theory such an information unit is provided by the qubit.
-The existence of an information unit has been used as a postulate in reconstructing quantum theory \cite{masanes2013existence} and underlies the circuit model of quantum computation.

-We define a full subcategory of a theory with an information unit by restricting to objects $\{I,U^{\otimes n}\}$ and denote this subcategory as $\catCU$.
+\paragraph{Information units} \johnignore{It is not just possibilistic models for which these two constructions differ,} A somewhat contrived example can be motivated by considering the idea of an information unit for a theory: \johnignore{An information unit is} a particular object $U$ in a theory $\catC$ such that any process in the theory can be `simulated' on an $n$-fold monoidal product of $U$. \johnignore{In quantum theory such an information unit is provided by the qubit.} The existence of an information unit has been used as a postulate in reconstructing quantum theory \cite{masanes2013existence} where $U$ is a qubit, and, moreover, underlies the circuit model of quantum computation.
+We define the information unit subtheory, $\catCU$, as a full subcategory \johnignore{of a theory with an information unit} restricting to objects of the form $U^{\otimes n}$. \johnignore{ and denote this subcategory as $\catCU$.}